Who Should Attend

 Trevor Clark, a Principal at Clark Fadden Commercial Real Estate, specializes in the office sector of corporate real estate.
-Prior to focusing on tenant representation and investment sales, he had a landlord portfolio in downtown Seattle of 3 million square feet.
+Prior to focusing on tenant representation and investment sales, he had a landlord portfolio of 3 million square feet in downtown Seattle.

 Steve Cook is an Investment Partner at Schnitzer West, LLC.
 It is one of the West Coast's leading real estate development & property management firms.

 Marco de Sa e Silva is the former Chair of the firm's Real Estate and Land Use Practice Group at Davis Wright Tremaine, and represents clients in real estate transactions and land development projects.

 Crystal Flood is Commercial Closing Counsel at First American Title Insurance Co.

 John W. Jones is Sr. VP, Senior Commercial Underwriter for Fidelity National Title Group.
 He oversees underwriting for local, multi-county, and multi-state transactions for the firm's Seattle commercial division.